wearpants/instrument/doc/output.rst

 Plots & Statistics
 ------------------

-:mod:`.numpy` generates aggregate plots (graphs) and statistics.
-This is useful for benchmarking or batch jobs; for live systems, `statsd (graphite)`_ is a better choice. :mod:`.numpy` is threadsafe; use under multiprocessing requires some care.
+:mod:`.table` reports aggregate statistics and :mod:`.plot` generates plots (graphs).
+These are useful for benchmarking or batch jobs; for live systems, `statsd (graphite)`_ is a better choice.

-:class:`.NumpyMetric` subclasses are global to your program; do not manually create instances.
-Instead, use the classmethod :meth:`.NumpyMetric.metric`.
+:mod:`.table` and :mod:`.plot` are threadsafe; use under multiprocessing requires some care.

+:class:`.TableMetric` and :class:`.PlotMetric` are global to your program; do not manually create instances.
+Instead, use the classmethod :meth:`.metric`.
 The ``dump_atexit`` flag will register a handler to write data when the interpreter finishes execution.
 Set to false to manage yourself.

->>> from instrument.output.numpy import TableMetric, PlotMetric
+>>> from instrument.output.table import TableMetric
 >>> _ = instrument.iter(math_is_hard(5), metric=TableMetric.metric, name="bogomips")
 >>> list(_)
 [0, 1, 4, 9, 16]